Quick Glossary: Blockchain

 Blockchain systems are part of a trend that is moving the internet-of-information era into an internet-of-value era, where assets — and asset ownership — can be transferred instantly and with absolute confidence.
-Every employee should know and understand what a blockchain is and how it could change every business transaction in your organization.

-Whether you’re a recent hire at an IT department help desk or the CEO of a Fortune 100 company, you need to know and understand just what blockchain is and how it could change how every business transaction in your organization is recorded, tracked, and stored.
-This list of 20 blockchain technology terms defines some of the basic vocabulary associated with this budding technology.
+Whether you’re a recent hire at an IT department help desk or the CEO of a Fortune 100 company, you need to know and understand just what blockchain is and how it could change how every business transaction in your organization is recorded, tracked and stored.

 This list of terms from TechRepublic Premium defines some of the basic vocabulary associated with this technology.

 From the glossary:

 Each version of the distributed database in the peer-to-peer network must agree on the current state of the database, so a blockchain is considered to be fault-tolerant and secure.
 One node can’t arbitrarily change the content of a block on its own.

 The download comprises a seven-page PDF.

 Previously priced at $49, this is now available to download for $9.
 Or free with a Premium annual subscription: click here to find out more.